The Hartland Peninsula and North Devon

 One of Downe’s hidden virtues is that, although it is beautifully located in a idyllic rural retreat, there is so much to do during a visit to Downe.

-The standard of cuisine within very easy reach is suprisingly high: a pub one and a half miles from us provides quite exceptional meals reflecting the intelligence and imagination of a natural cook; a boisterous, casual restaurant overlooking the Atlantic serves wonderful fish and is twelve miles south of Downe; a smart restaurant with an international menu overlooking the Torridge estuary is twelve miles north of Downe etc. etc.
+The standard of cuisine within very easy reach is suprisingly high: a restaurant (The Pattard Kitchen) less than a mile from Downe provides quite exceptional meals reflecting the intelligence and imagination of a natural cook; a boisterous, casual restaurant overlooking the Atlantic serves wonderful fish and is twelve miles south of Downe; etc. etc.

 In your cottage we provide a guide to all of the quality eating places within an easy journey (which we update three or four times a year) and the result is that one can eat out nearby at a different restaurant or pub every day for a fortnight and leave Downe delighted with every meal and every eating place.
 We think that’s a very important part of the holiday.

-Within comfortable walking distance of Downe there is a Lavender Farm, there is a small stately home with gardens open to the public, a Saxon mill with seven acres of wonderful woodland gardens open to the public and both the Atlantic and the cliff top walks that are a feature of the area.
+Within comfortable walking distance of Downe there is Hartland Abbey, a small stately home with gardens open to the public, a Saxon mill with seven acres of wonderful woodland gardens open to the public and both the Atlantic and the cliff top walks that are a feature of the area.
 We have some visitors who never use their car whilst at Downe and spend their days leisurely enjoying what is on the doorstep.

 Within an easy car journey you have picturesque villages and gardens and historic houses.
 More than enough to fill a fortnight with genuinely interesting days.